nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  **:clipboard: Pointers to note:**<br>
 * If you intend to set reminders to your assignment, `[remind]` has to be the **last parameter** entered.
 For example, `add n/Lab report d/23-04-2020 1230 mod/CS2100 remind p/HIGH` will not be accepted.
 Instead, you should enter `add n/Lab report d/23-04-2020 1230 mod/CS2100 p/HIGH remind`.
 * You cannot add the same assignment twice.
-This means that you cannot add an assignment that already exist in your assignment list.
+This means that you cannot add an assignment that already exist in your Assignment List.
 </div>

 More examples: